MadJavaProgramming/ExtraChallenges/UnitTestingPractice/readme.txt

 3. TestGreeting is provided as an example of unit testing the Greeting class.

-To submit your work for feedback, zip up your completed java111EC directory and send it to your instructor (by Slack) along with screenshots of the output from each of your completed test classes.
+To submit your work for feedback:

+1. Create a "challenges" directory under screenshots if you don't already have one.
+2. Take screenshots showing all output from the test drives.
+Name the files something meaningful that clearly describes what the screenshot represents.
+Place the screenshots in the directory you created above.
+3. Create an issue called "Unit Testing Practice Challenge Ready for Review" and tag your instructor.
+Include a brief summary of what you learned during this challenge.